 Imagine this: you’re working as a prop hand for a very successful T.V. show in 1976, a production called the 6 Million Dollar Man.
-An upcoming episode is slated to be filmed in Long Beach, California, in a an amusement park called the Pike.
+An upcoming episode is slated to be filmed in Long Beach, California, in an amusement park called the Pike.

-The episode is called The Carnival of Spies, and the Pike contains oddities galore; one of them is a wax mannequin hanging from a gallows set.
+The episode is called The Carnival of Spies, and the Pike contains oddities galore; one of them is a wax mannequin hanging from the gallows set.
 The mannequin in question has to be moved out of frame, out of camera shot.
 So, you’ve got to move it.

 As you do, the arm breaks off – revealing bone and muscle.